-Install Rust Programming Language In Linux - OSTechNix
+How To Install Rust Programming Language In Linux - OSTechNix

 Make a main project directory to put all your Rust code in.
 This directory works as parent directory to all our Rust programs.

-For example, I am going to create a main project directory named “my_rust_projects” in my $HOME directory.
+For example, I am going to create a main project directory named "

 $ mkdir ~/my_rust_projects